 Before you make your Boston condo purchase, there are a lot of things your should find out when buying.

-Making a purchase in a condo development is more involved than buying a home here in Massachusetts.
-The reason being is that not only are you buying a piece of property but that you are also buying a condo association.
+Making a purchase in development is more involved than buying a home here in Massachusetts.
+The reason being is that not only are you buying a piece of property you are also buying a condo association.
 In a way you are making two purchases overall.
 If you are getting a mortgage to make your purchase, your mortgage lender or mortgage banker will definitely scrutinize the condo association as much as your financial worthiness and in some cases more.
 When loans are made on condos they are basically underwritten in two ways.
 First the borrower is underwritten and then the condominium association is closely looked at.
 Before you make your Boston condo purchase here are some things to consider finding out.
 The list of questions to ask before you buy your condo in Boston is a bit lengthy.
-Since I have been a Greater Boston Realtor for over 15 years, I would suggest these items be looked at minimally.
+Since have been a Greater Boston Realtor for over 15 years, I would suggest these items be looked at minimally.

 Here are the Basic Questions to Ask When Buying a Condo in Massachusetts